 The package source types are:

-A package source is inferred to refer to a file only when it has a suffix matching a valid archive format and when it starts with file:// or does not start with alphabetic characters followed by ://.
+A package source is inferred to refer to an archive file only when it has a suffix matching a valid archive format and when it starts with file:// or does not start with alphabetic characters followed by ://.
 The inferred package name is the filename without its suffix.

 A package source is inferred to refer to a directory only when it does not have a file-archive suffix, does not match the grammar of a package name, and either starts with starts with file:// or does not start with alphabetic characters followed by ://.
 The inferred package name is the directory name.